What is Polysomnography?

 After being prepared, the patient is placed in the bed, the lights are turned off and the patient is asked to try to sleep.
 During the test, the technician monitors both the patient and the various measurement recordings on the monitors from a nearby room.

-The patient can call the technician using a nearby bell if he has a question or needs anything during the night, such as a visit to the bathroom.
+The patient can call the technician using a nearby bell if he has a question or needs anything during the night, such as a go to the toilet.
 The technician can enter the room to adjust the electrodes or sensors if they have moved or are not working correctly.

 How long does a Polysomnogram last?